zjnolen/PopGLen/README.md

 - Admixture with NGSAdmix
 - 1D and 2D Site frequency spectrum production with ANGSD
-- Neutrality statistics per population (Watterson's theta, pairwise pi, Tajima's D) and per sample (analagous to heterozygosity) in user defined sliding windows with ANGSD
+- Neutrality statistics per population (Watterson's theta, pairwise pi, Tajima's D) in user defined sliding windows with ANGSD
+- Estimation of heterozygosity per sample from 1D SFS with ANGSD
-- Pairwise Fst between all populations and samples with ANGSD
+- Pairwise Fst between all populations with ANGSD
 - Inbreeding coefficients and runs of homozygosity per sample with ngsF-HMM (**NOTE** This is currently only possible for samples that are within a population sampling currently, not for lone samples)

+**Reporting of results**

+A Snakemake report can be generated after a successful run.
+The output is rather rough for now, but has some improvements in mind:

+- Categorization of outputs
+- Summary tables of mapping and filtering stats

 ### Planned